LISE-B26/pylabcontrol/README.md

 + **How can we send feedback?**

 Feel free to create an issue on the issue tracker if you find any bugs, or contact the authors directly.

+## Known issues
++ **Latest version of anaconda forces you to install pyqt5.6 This results in an error running "PyLabControl --gui" because PyLabControl utilizes pyqt4.**

+Fix: revert back to pyqt4 for things to work, with a command like: conda install -c anaconda pyqt=4.11.4